angulardart/site-angulardart/src/faq.md

 has the Dart VM integrated into it.

-A new development compiler, [_dartdevc_](/tools/dartdevc) (also known as _DDC_) is available for web development as of Dart 1.24.
+A new development compiler, [_dartdevc_](/tools/dartdevc) (also known as _DDC_), is available for web development as of Dart 1.24.
 This compiler allows you to run and debug your Dart web apps in Chrome.

 For information on Dart 2.0 and the eventual phasing out of Dartium,